waelhammoudeh/pgadmin4-slackbuild/README.md

  - Nodejs version 18.7.0
  - Yarn version 1.22.19

-Note: I used nwjs version "0.71.0", which is latest version available today at https://dl.nwjs.io/
+Note: I use nwjs version "0.71.0", which is the latest version available as of today at https://dl.nwjs.io/

 The pgAdmin4 executable uses Python3 Virtual Environment; this build script does